 September 17, 2015

 Where did the time go?
-Seems like just yesterday we were popping bubbly and making resolutions – and yet, 2016 is right around the corner.
-Whether 2015 was your best year ever or one you’d like to forget, it’s never too early to start thinking ahead.
+Seems like just yesterday we were popping bubbly and making resolutions – and yet, the new year is right around the corner.
+Whether this year was your best year ever or one you’d like to forget, it’s never too early to start thinking ahead.
 Think of it as an early resolution, if you will.

 - Branch Out.
 Even if you’re new to independent work, it’s very easy to slip into a groove – and complacency is never a good thing.
 Leave yourself bandwidth to reach outside your comfort zone.
 Leverage your network, word-of-mouth, and your own satisfied clients to put you in touch with new ones.
 Explore new verticals.
 Or simply give yourself a goal of leads or new clients before year’s end, even if you’re at or above the average independent’s four+ clients.